oracle/graal/CONTRIBUTING.md

 Before submitting a pull request please run "mx gate" to validate that your changes do not break tests and conform with the coding conventions.

-Please comply with the following guidelines for Commit messages and PR
-requests:
+Please comply with the guidelines for commit messages and PR requests listed below.
+The compliance with these guidelines is partially checked by the `su-gitlogcheck` command.
+You can add a client-side git hook that checks messages before issuing a commit by copying [mx.sulong/commit-msg](mx.sulong/commit-msg) to `.git/hooks`.
+This way, you do not have to rewrite the history of your commits after a gate check fails.

 Commit messages
 ================